XodoDocs/itext-legacy-tmc-techblog/html2pdf/tagmapping.md

 ### customizing the mapping

-While our set of tags is quite large and covers most needs, HTML2PDF doesn't support every tag.
-Some tags don't make sense in a PDF context or maybe you added your own custom tags to your HTML files for processing purposes.
+While our set of tags is quite large and covers most needs, pdfHTML doesn't support every tag.
+Some tags are not relevant in a PDF context or maybe you added your own custom tags to your HTML files for processing purposes.
 You might want to process an unsupported tag and at least add some of its content to the output PDF.
 Or maybe you want to map every table tag onto a span object, just because you can.
-Well, you can!
-HTML2PDF allows for some very extensive customisation concerning the mapping and there's a few options:
+Well, you can! pdfHTML allows for some very extensive customization concerning the mapping and there's a few options:

 1. You can implement the ITagWorkerFactory interface
 2. You can extend the DefaultTagWorkerFactory and override the getCustomTagWorker method